 John the Baptist (Jean le Baptiste in French) is found in the Bible.

 We know that he was the son of Zechariah, a Jewish priest at the Temple in Jerusalem, and Elizabeth, a relative of Mary, the future mother of Jesus.

 According to the Gospel of Matthew (chap.
 3, verse 4), John the Baptist led a hermit’s life in the desert.
-Dressed in a “tunic of camel’s hair”, he ate “locusts and wild honey” and fasted.
-Then he moved to the banks of the Jordan River where he practised baptism of repentance, i.e. baptism by immersion in water.
+Dressed in a “tunic of camel’s hair”, he ate “locusts and wild honey” and fast.
+Then he moved to the banks of the Jordan River, where he practised baptism of repentance, i.e. baptism by immersion in water.

 King Herod arrested him after John the Baptist denounced the adultery between the king and his sister-in-law, Herodias.
 Thus he was beheaded, according to the wishes of Salome, Herodias’ daughter.